How to Create an Employee Handbook: Complete Guide for Small Businesses

 No state legally requires a handbook.
 But once you have one, it must comply with all applicable state laws.
 Three states are significantly more complex than others:

-See It in Action8-Step Handbook Creation Process
+8-Step Handbook Creation Process

 Here is a practical process for creating an employee handbook from scratch.
 Total timeline: 2-4 weeks for DIY, 4-8 weeks with attorney involvement.